venkatesh-sivaraman/FireRoad/FireRoad/course_requirements_spec.md

 List modifications may only be applied to the top level of an expression.
 For example, the modifier in `variable_name := req1, req2 {>=3}` applies to the entire variable declaration; the modifier in `variable_name := (req1{>=3}), req2` would *still* be parsed as belonging to the entire variable declaration.

+In an *or* statement, you can specify that the satisfying classes must come from a thresholded number of distinct substituents of the statement.
+To do so, enter a list modification with a vertical bar (`|`).
+For instance, if `req1` and `req2` are two variables containing requirements, specifying `variable := req1/req2{>=3|>=2}` indicates that of the three satisfying courses, they must come from at least two of the sets `req1` and `req2`.

 ## Variables
 Variables can be assigned using the syntax `variable_name := statement` or `variable_name, "title" := statement`.
 The title of the statement, if provided, must be human-readable and wrapped in double quotes.